naveenv92/xray-scattering-tools/README.md

 # X-Ray Scattering Tools
-A collection of programs in Python 3 to process and analyze data from sychrotron X-ray diffraction
+A collection of programs in Python 3 to process and analyze data from sychrotron X-ray diffraction.
+The GIWAXS Image Simulator program was used to generate the simulated GIWAXS images in the publication N. R. Venkatesan <i>et al</i>, <i>Chem.
+Mater.</i>, <b>2018</b> ([10.1021/acs.chemmater.8b03832](https://pubs.acs.org/doi/abs/10.1021/acs.chemmater.8b03832)).

 ### Dependencies:
 `PyQt5`, `sys`, `numpy`, `matplotlib`, `tifffile`, and `pathlib`